vlgithub17/basic-python-server/README.md

 # Basic Python Server

-This is a basic python http server
+This is a basic Python HTTP server

 ## How to run: